 API Operations Monitoring

 After an API is deployed and in use, API Gateway provides you with a dashboard to visually monitor calls to the services.
 The API Gateway console is integrated with Amazon CloudWatch, so you get backend performance metrics such as API calls, latency, and error rates.
 Because API Gateway uses CloudWatch to record monitoring information, you can set up custom alarms on API Gateway APIs.
 API Gateway can also log API execution errors to CloudWatch Logs to make debugging easier.

-To authorize and verify API requests to AWS services, API Gateway can help you leverage signature version 4 — the same technology used by AWS for its services.
+To authorize and verify API requests to AWS services, API Gateway can help you leverage signature version 4 for REST APIs and WebSocket APIs.
 Using signature version 4 authentication, you can use AWS Identity and Access Management (IAM) and access policies to authorize access to your APIs and all your other AWS resources.
 You can also use AWS Lambda functions to verify and authorize bearer tokens such as JWT tokens or SAML assertions.

 API Keys for Third-Party Developers